Topics on this page

 Use Option 2 if you only need to deploy agents to a few EC2 instances and Amazon WorkSpaces.

-You have now installed and activated Deep Security Agent on an Amazon EC2 instance or Amazon WorkSpace.
+You have now installed and activated the agent on an Amazon EC2 instance or Amazon WorkSpace.
 A policy may or may not have been assigned, depending on the option you chose.
 If you chose Option 1 (you used a deployment script), a policy was assigned to the agent during activation.
 If you chose Option 2 (you manually installed and activated the agent), then no policy has been assigned, and you will need to assign one following the instructions further down on this page.

 Verify that the agent was installed and activated properly